gruns/blagoblag/content/drafts/dont-have-environments.rst

 * Performance
 * Production

-It's probably possible to come up with more environmnets, but this is more than enough that I have no clue what any of these mean, or what the differences between them are.
+It's probably possible to come up with more environments, but this is more than enough that I have no clue what any of these mean, or what the differences between them are.